The quick answers page for the Mississippi governor’s race.

 Who is running for governor in Mississippi in 2027?

-Andy Gipson is the only formally declared candidate listed by msgovrace.com right now.
+Andy Gipson, Philip Gunn are the formally declared candidates listed by msgovrace.com right now.
 The rest of the field is still split between credible contenders, watchlist names, and thinner rumor.

 Who are the main possible candidates besides the declared field?

-Delbert Hosemann, Lynn Fitch, Shad White, Michael Watson, Jason White, and other source-linked contenders in that same tier are treated here as credible possibilities because they have statewide standing, public signals, fundraising capacity, or a real governing résumé.
+Delbert Hosemann, Lynn Fitch, Shad White, Jason White, Brandon Presley, and other source-linked contenders in that same tier are treated here as credible possibilities because they have statewide standing, public signals, fundraising capacity, or a real governing résumé.
 They are not labeled the same way as watchlist or bench-chatter names.

 Is Michael Watson running for Mississippi governor?